notional-labs/starport/actions/cli/readme.md

-# Starport CLI Action
+# Tinyport CLI Action
-This action makes the `starport` CLI available as a Github Action.
+This action makes the `tinyport` CLI available as a Github Action.

 ## Quick start